simonfuhrmann/mve/README.md

  * Multi-View Stereo, which reconstructs dense depth maps for each photo.
  * Surface Reconstruction, which reconstructs a surface mesh.

+The individual steps of the pipeline are available as command line applications in the `mve/apps/` directory.
+Please refer to the
-The reconstruction tools can be found under `mve/apps/`.
-Please refer to the [MVE Users Guide](https://github.com/simonfuhrmann/mve/wiki/MVE-Users-Guide) for a more detailed description how to use these tools.
+[MVE Users Guide](https://github.com/simonfuhrmann/mve/wiki/MVE-Users-Guide)
+for a more detailed description how to use these tools.
 Note that UMVE is merely an interface for scene inspection and does not support reconstruction.

 # Licensing